wagood/laralist/README.md

 * [DANACore Packages](https://github.com/otnansirk/laravel-dana).
 This Laravel wrapper/library for DANA Payment API.
 Visit [https://dana.id](https://dana.id) for more information about the product and see documentation at [https://dashboard.dana.id/api-docs](https://dashboard.dana.id/api-docs) for more technical details. <!-- payment, DANA -->

 * [Data Migrator](https://github.com/oguzhankrcb/DataMigrator) is a PHP/Laravel package that helps you migrate data from one model to another, even if they have different structures.
 It's especially useful when you're migrating data between models with different database schemas.

+* Laravel [Date Filtering Package](https://github.com/omarelnaghy/lara-date-filter) is a package that simplifies date-based filtering for your Laravel Eloquent models.
+It provides a set of convenient methods to filter records based on various date and time intervals. <!-- date, filtering -->

 * Laravel [Date Scopes](https://github.com/laracraft-tech/laravel-date-scopes) provides a big range of useful date scopes for your Laravel Eloquent models!
 * [Docgen for Laravel Facade](https://github.com/irazasyed/docgen) Streamline your Laravel package development with automatic facade documentation using Docgen for Laravel Facade.
 * Laravel [Domain Driven Design DDD](https://github.com/thejano/laravel-domain-driven-design "Laravel Domain Driven Design") is a software development approach that emphasizes understanding and modeling the business domain.
 The goal is to create software that aligns with the needs of the business and is easier to maintain.
 [DOC](https://ddd.thejano.com/guide/)